SEALABQualityGroup/replication_delag/README.md

 The `systems` folder contains the two case study systems.

 ### Licensing
-DeLag is &copy; 2022 University of L'Aquila and licensed under the GPLv3 license.
+DeLag is &copy; 2023 University of L'Aquila and licensed under the GPLv3 license.
+See the [LICENSE](./LICENSE) file for details.